 Even now, when startups are finding it harder overall to raise capital, competition to back the best-performing startups can remain fierce.
 Corporate investors may still find themselves having to sell themselves to a prospective portfolio company.
 It is worth having the pitch well-honed.

-We spoke to both sides – Mike Smeed of InMotion Ventures, Jaguar LandRover’s investment arm, and for the startup perspective, Martin MacDonald of embedded technology startup weeteq about what a corporate can do to make themselves an attractive investment prospect.
+We spoke to both sides – Mike Smeed of InMotion Ventures, the investment arm of JLR, and for the startup perspective, Martin MacDonald of embedded technology startup weeteq about what a corporate can do to make themselves an attractive investment prospect.

 The need for speed

-To combat this common pain point, Mike Smeed has gone to great lengths to mitigate that issue.
+To combat this common pain point, Smeed has gone to great lengths to mitigate that issue.

 “We have done everything in our power to adopt the best behaviours and traits of a VC, one of those being shortening the time for decision making processes,” Smeed says.
-“We’re never going to be able to have 24 hour, 48 hour decision making processes that some VCs seem to be able to operate, involving large values as well, but we have developed methods in which we can move incredibly quickly from decision to invest.”
+“We’re never going to be able to have 24 hour, 48 hour decision making processes that some VCs seem to be able to operate, involving large valuations as well, but we have developed methods in which we can move incredibly quickly from the initial conversation to the decision to invest.

-InMotion’s investment committee contains three people who are board members of the subsidiaries of Jaguar LandRover and they are time poor.
-So Smeed has introduced an investment panel that sits below the investment committee, which can do a lot of the preparatory work for investments before bringing things to the investment committee’s attention.
-It’s a small thing that can show potential portfolio companies that efforts are being made.
+InMotion’s investment committee contains three board members who are also employees of JLR and they are time poor.
+So Smeed has introduced an investment panel that sits below the investment committee, which can do a lot of the preparatory work for investments before bringing things to the more formal investment committee for a final decision.
+It’s a small thing that can show potential portfolio companies that progress is being made.

 Access to the business